 Eliminate Regulatory Barriers that Prevent Exploration of Innovative Strategies and Alternative Payment Models (APMs).
 As providers work to implement new, innovative payment and delivery models that seek to ensure access, increase quality and reduce unnecessary costs, they frequently encounter regulatory barriers to care coordination.

-Many of these barriers are addressed specifically in this letter, but we also urge Congress on an overarching basis to urge CMS to eliminate them so that hospitals and their communities may successfully coordinate care and ensure that it is provided in the right place at the right time.
-For example, hospitals participating in APMs should have maximum flexibility to identify and place beneficiaries in the clinical setting that best serves their short- and long-term recovery goals.
+Many of these barriers are addressed specifically in this letter, but we urge CMS on an overarching basis to implement policy changes so that hospitals and their communities may successfully coordinate care and ensure that it is provided in the right place at the right time.

+For example, we urge CMS to provide hospitals participating in APMs with maximum flexibility to identify and place beneficiaries in the clinical setting that best serves their short- and long-term recovery goals.
 This includes providing waivers of, for example, the inpatient rehabilitation facility (IRF) "60% rule," the IRF "three-hour rule," and the home health homebound rule.
 In addition, in 2015, the AHA Board of Trustees created a task force to examine ways in which hospitals and health systems can help ensure access to primary care, emergency departments, psychiatric and substance use treatment services, prenatal care and more essential services in vulnerable communities.
 The task force considered a number of integrated, comprehensive strategies to reform health care delivery and payment.
-Their report presents nine options communities may select based on their unique needs, support structures and preferences.
-In addition to these options, the task force also identified federal policies, such as aspects of the fraud and abuse laws, that serve as barriers to successful implementation of these strategies.
+Their report presents nine options communities may explore based on their unique needs, support structures and preferences.
+In addition to these options, the task force also identified federal policies that serve as barriers to successful implementation of these strategies, which include, but are not limited to, fraud and abuse laws and Medicare payment rules.
+We encourage CMS to work with Congress to eliminate these barriers so that communities may successfully implement new, innovative strategies.

-Permanently Eliminate Unfair the Long-term Care Hospital (LTCH) '25% Rule'.
+Permanently Eliminate Unfair Long-term Care Hospital (LTCH) Regulation.
 With the implementation of site-neutral payments for LTCHs, which began in October 2015 (as mandated by the Bipartisan Budget Act of 2013), the LTCH "25% Rule" has become outdated, excessive and unnecessary.
 The purpose of the 25% Rule is to reduce overall payments to LTCHs by applying a penalty to selected admissions exceeding a specified threshold, even if the patient meets LTCH medical necessity guidelines.
-Given the magnitude of the LTCH site-neutral payment cut - a 54 percent reduction, on average, to one out of two current cases - we have called for the 25% Rule to be withdrawn by CMS under its own authority.
+Given the magnitude of the LTCH site-neutral payment cut - a 54 percent reduction, on average, to one out of two current cases - we urged CMS to withdraw the 25% Rule under its own authority.
+We appreciate that the agency placed a moratorium on enforcement of the 25%

-We appreciate that the agency placed a moratorium on enforcement of the 25% Rule for FY 2018 in order to evaluate the long-term need to retain the policy in light of the impact of LTCH site-neutral payment.
-However, we urge Congress to prohibit CMS from implementing the 25% Rule.
+Rule for FY 2018 in order to evaluate the long-term need to retain the policy in light of the impact of LTCH site-neutral payment.

+We urge CMS to permanently rescind the unnecessary 25% Rule.

 Examine IRF '60% Rule'.
 The 60% Rule is designed to focus IRF services on particular types of patients, requiring 60 percent of cases for a prior 12-month period to have one of 13 qualifying conditions ("CMS 13") or a qualifying comorbidity.
 However, the CMS 13 were implemented in 2004 and may no longer align with current medical practice or the current patient mix that reflects substantial regulatory intervention by CMS, including new admissions criteria in 2010, and more recently, marketplace changes related to APMs.
 Some of our members believe that the 60% Rule is out of date and no longer warranted.

-As stated in our June 2017 comment letter to CMS, we urge the agency to implement a transparent process to re-evaluate the 60% Rule in recognition of the policy's limitations, most notably its arbitrary access restrictions for patients with diagnoses outside of the CMS 13 qualifying conditions.
+The AHA urges CMS to implement a transparent process to re-evaluate the 60% Rule in recognition of the policy's limitations, most notably its arbitrary access restrictions for patients with diagnoses outside of the CMS 13 qualifying conditions.